- Brand name

 How to use it

-You may find it easier to put the drops(s) in your eye(s) while you are sitting or lying down.
+You may find it easier to put the drop(s) in your eye(s) while you are sitting or lying down.

 - Shake the bottle well before use